bugsbugsbux/jjj/understanding-j.md

 Incompatible values can still be put into the same structure by using boxes.
-When they are of the same type, lower dimensional values can also be padded to match the highest dimensional value making the shapes compatible and thus the boxes can be omitted.
+When they are of the same type, lower dimensional values can also be padded to match the shape of the higher dimensional value and thus the boxes can be omitted.
 This is different from reshaping!

-When unboxing values are padded automatically.
+Unboxing automatically padds values.
 Behind the scenes this happens all the time when assembling subresults into a frame.

 ```J
  1; 2 2